davemac/dmcstarter/README.md

 - assumes you have a ssh host called `dmcstarter-s` in ~/.ssh/config
 - assumes the local site will be `https://dmcstarter.localhost`

-* create a directory to serve the site locally called 'dmcstarter'
+* create a root directory to serve the site locally called `/dmcstarter`

 - Run the following commands in the local site root directory: